 Mineral crystal glass is made from silica and is manufactured using regular tempered glass.
 This tempering process makes the mineral crystal much more scratch-resistant and able to handle great depths and pressure.

-Since mineral crystal has more flexibility than sapphire crystal, we like to use this crystal in timepieces that are worn often like our models that are used for everyday wear.
+Since mineral crystal has more flexibility than sapphire crystal, we like to use this crystal in timepieces that are used for everyday wear.

-Mineral crystal is less prone to shattering under pressure.
-Therefore, we have concluded that mineral crystal is more ideal in some models like our Promaster Dive models.
-As dive models are used under water pressure, mineral crystal is quite durable and flexible for this use.
-Mineral crystal will withstand the pressure of water when used for diving.
+Mineral crystal is less prone to shattering making it more ideal in models like our Promaster Dives.
+Mineral crystal is quite durable and flexible for this use as it will withstand the pressure of water when used for diving.

 Due to it’s durability, we use sapphire crystal for models such as our Atomic timekeeping models, Satellite GPS models, and Diamond models to protect the additional assets on these styles.